lileddie/F5-Terraform/README.md

 git clone git@github.com:lileddie/F5-Terraform.git
 ```

-If you haven't have git/github, fret not!! git's easy.
+If you haven't used git/github, fret not!! git's easy.
 Just follow this [link.](https://www.digitalocean.com/community/tutorials/how-to-contribute-to-open-source-getting-started-with-git)

 Use the text editor of your choice, [Atom](https://flight-manual.atom.io/getting-started/sections/installing-atom/) is great, or vi, pico...